carloscl2001/Naval-Sensor-Simulator/README.md

 | `max` | Maximum acceptable value | 50 |
 | `noise` | Random noise level (0 to 1) | 0.05 |
 | `failureProbability` | Chance of sensor failure per cycle (0 to 1) | 0.02 |

+This allows for easy and flexible configuration of the sensors without recompiling the code.

 ```powershell
 {